sstruett/tsABC/README.md

  + provide correct parameters, e. g. mutation rate and recombination rate and nsim, then run everything

 ## IMPORTANT
- + estimates do not work at all, why is that? are the pods correctly calculated?
  + confirm the downsampling for model choice works correctly
  + describe that `$ snakemake -j 1 theta_watterson_genome` will calculate theta watterson on the whole region while `$ snakemake -j 1 theta_watterson_region` does it only on the provided regions of athal, while `snakemake -j 1 theta_watterson_pod` will uses 1000 simulated loci for the values of the first pod
  + make sure to simulate from_ts with the correct model